MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 In the AKS Backup service, backup frequency and retention period are stored as a *backup policy* resource, which applies to both the cluster state and the application data from Persistent Volumes.

-Backup Policies in AKS Backup support daily and hourly backups, with retention periods of up to 360 days, while multiple policies can be defined and applied to the same cluster.
+Backup policies in AKS Backup support daily and hourly backups, with retention periods of up to 360 days, while multiple policies can be defined and applied to the same cluster.

 Check [Create a backup policy](/azure/backup/azure-kubernetes-service-cluster-backup#create-a-backup-policy) for more information on how to configure backup policies in AKS Backup.